🔍 공개 퀴즈 검색

 Cold-blooded animals have higher trophic efficiency than warm-blooded because:

-3. They don't waste energy maintaining constant body temperature ✓
+3. They don't spend energy maintaining body temperature ✓

 In the energy pyramid, the largest amount of energy is found in: